Perfect Pumpkin Sourdough Bread

 • Bake the pumpkin bread for about 60 minutes or until a knife or toothpick inserted into the center comes out clean.

 • Let cool for 10 minutes.
-Remove from the loaf pan and let it cool completely on a wire rack.
+Turn the loaf out from the pan and let it cool completely on a wire rack.

 Notes

-• you can make your own pumpkin spice: ¼ teaspoon nutmeg, ¼ teaspoon cloves, and ¼ teaspoon ginger
+2. To make your own pumpkin spice, combine 1 teaspoon cinnamon, ¼ teaspoon nutmeg, ¼ teaspoon cloves, and ¼ teaspoon ground ginger.

-• if you’d like to properly ferment this sweet bread, make the dough EXCEPT adding the baking soda and let it sit at room temperature for about one hour, then let it ferment in the refrigerator for about 8 hours, and gently add the baking soda right before baking
+4. If you’d like to properly ferment this sweet bread, make the dough WITHOUT the baking soda and let it sit at room temperature for about one hour.
+Transfer to the refrigerator to ferment for about 8 hours, and gently add the baking soda right before baking.

 Video